Verifier

 finalized

-Inputs correspond to the inputs to the state transition function while outputs correspond to the side effects of the state transition function.
+Inputs correspond to the inputs to the state transition function while, outputs correspond to the side effects of the state transition function.

 Anything before safe